mongodb/specifications/source/connection-monitoring-and-pooling/tests/README.rst

   both `standard ConnectionPoolOptions <https://github.com/mongodb/specifications/blob/master/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst#connection-pool-options-1>`__ and the following test-specific options are allowed:

-  - ``backgroundThreadIntervalMS``: A desired time interval between the end of a `Background Thread Run <https://github.com/mongodb/specifications/blob/master/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst#background-thread>`__ and the beginning of the next Run.
+  - ``backgroundThreadIntervalMS``: A desired minimal time interval between the end of a `Background Thread Run <https://github.com/mongodb/specifications/blob/master/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst#background-thread>`__ and the beginning of the next Run.
 If a Connection Pool does not implement a Background Thread, the Test Runner MUST ignore the option.
     If the option is not specified, an implementation is free to use any value it finds reasonable.
-    An implementation is also free to use an interval smaller than the desired one.
+    An implementation SHOULD respect the lower bound restriction, but MAY violate it for example as a result of the Connection Pool paused/ready state changes.
     Once the specified time interval since the end of a Run passes, an implementation MUST begin the next Run as soon as possible.

     Possible values (0 is not allowed):

-    - a negative value—never begin a Run;
+    - A negative value: never begin a Run.
-    - a positive value—the desired interval between Runs in milliseconds.
+    - A positive value: the desired interval between Runs in milliseconds.

 - ``operations``: A list of operations to perform.
 All operations support the following fields: